passcod/blook/2017-dec-31-yearly-summary.md

 - ACLU: $70
 - AO3: 69 US cents
 - Alice: $100
+- The Green Party: $150
+- Rainbow Youth: $200

+-=> 2230

 ### Ongoing throughout the year

-- Patreon (various recipients): to be calculated at the end of the year
+- Patreon (various recipients): to be calculated at the end of the year (not counted in total)
-- IHC: $300
+- IHC: $200
-- Unicef: $300
+- Unicef: $200

-- The Green Party: $50
+-=> 1830

 ### One time (planned) (section should be entirely removed before year's end)

-- Rainbow Youth
-- Amnesty International
+- Amnesty International: $150
-- Médecins Sans Frontières
+- Médecins Sans Frontières: $150
-- Reporteurs Sans Frontières
+- Reporteurs Sans Frontières: $150
-- CanTeen
+- CanTeen: $150
-- GiveWell's recommended mix (donated directly to GiveWell)
+- GiveWell's recommended mix (donated directly to GiveWell): $250

+-=> 980

 ## Fanfiction